pauloortins/pauloortins.github.io/community/index.markdown

 Talk: Now is the time of mobile (Agora é a vez do mobile)

 ### Computer Science Week UFBA
-September, 24 - September 27
+September, 24 - September, 27
 Salvador, Brazil
 Talk: Diving into the .NET ecosystem (Mergulhando no ecossistema .NET)